nasa/aegis/README.md

 Perform "All install methods" instructions above before performing the following.

-1. In `.env`, set `AEGIS_DB_HOST` to `localhost`
-2. Run Docker Compose: `docker-compose up -d database` to start only the database.
+1. Run Docker Compose: `docker-compose up -d database` to start only the database.
-3. Setup the database: `npm run migrate:up`
+2. Setup the database: `npm run migrate:up`
-4. Seed the database with the `admin` user and some content (e.g. Apollo 14): `npm run seed`
+3. Seed the database with the `admin` user and some content (e.g. Apollo 14): `npm run seed`
-5. Run `npm run dev` to start the frontend.
+4. Run `npm run dev` to start the frontend.
-6. Open [http://aegis-local.fit.nasa.gov:4000](http://aegis-local.fit.nasa.gov:4000) with your browser (lack of https).
+5. Open [http://aegis-local.fit.nasa.gov:4000](http://aegis-local.fit.nasa.gov:4000) with your browser (lack of https).
 In dev, username and password are both `admin`.

 ## Helpful docker commands